-FWD H low places the servo logic in the detent mode (Paragraph 4.3.1.2), while MOVE L high triggers the 6-ms Positioner Settle Delay one-shot (M7700).
-When this one-shot times out, the R/W/S Ready flip-flop sets to disable the Seek Incomplete counter, light the ON CYL indicator, and generate the BUS R/W/S READY L interface signal.
+FWD H low places the servo logic in the detent mode (Paragraph 4.3.1.2), while MOVE L high triggers the 6-ms Positioner Settle Delay one-shot (M7680/M7700).
+When the one-shot times out, the R/W/S Ready flip-flop sets to disable the Seek Incomplete counter, light the ON CYL indicator, and generate the BUS R/W/S READY L interface signal.
 R/W/S READY H also comes high at this time to clear the Outer Limit Extender latch.

-If, at any time during normal operation, the read/write heads reach the inner limit of the recording disk, INNER LIMIT H (M7702) comes high.
-This signal sets the RTZ and Seek Incomplete flip-flops to initiate a return-to-zero seek automatically.
+If, at any time during normal operation, the read/write heads reach the inner limit of the recording disk, INNER LIMIT H (M7681/M7702) goes high and sets the RTZ and Seek Incomplete flip-flops to initiate a return-to-zero seek automatically.